econmang/raytracer_oneweekend/README.md

 If the discriminant is positive there are two real solutions, if zero there is one real solution, if negative there are no real solutions.

+## Chapter 6

+The surface normal vector is the vector perpendicular to the surface of an object at the point of intersection.

 ## Progress:
 6.1 Shading with Surface Normals